jscottsmith/react-scroll-parallax/README.md

 2. `<Parallax>`
     - Handles updating the styles of a DOM element such as translations, scale, or opacity.

+@TODO: Document any higher order components that can be used.

 ### How to